Quick start

 Best uses

-- Estimate conception timing from cycle data.
+- Estimate conception timing from LMP and cycle length.

 - Find a fertile window for regular cycles.

-- Compare conception estimates with due-date estimates.
+- Compare a cycle-based conception estimate with due-date reverse math.

 What this calculator is for